Doug Nienhuis

-Nienhuis has also been a member of the New York Jets, Houston Texans, and Denver Broncos in his career.
+Nienhuis was also a member of the New York Jets, Houston Texans, and Denver Broncos in his career.

-Early years
+Early life

 Nienhuis attended Woodbridge High School in Irvine, California, and won three varsity letters in basketball, two in football, and one in volleyball as a middle blocker.
 In football, he was a two-year starter and a two-time first-team All-Sea View League honoree.

 College career

 Nienhuis attended Oregon State University and was a photography major and played college football.
 In football, he won first-team All-Pacific-10 Conference honors as a senior, and second-team All-Pacific-10 Conference honors as a junior.

 Professional career

-Nienhuis was selected in the seventh round of the 2005 NFL Draft out of Oregon State University by the Seattle Seahawks, placed on practice squad, then later in the season activated by the New York Jets.
+Nienhuis was selected with the 254th overall pick in the seventh round of the 2005 NFL draft out of Oregon State University by the Seattle Seahawks.
+He was placed on the practice squad, then later in the season activated by the New York Jets.
 In the 2005 season, he appeared in seven games for the Jets.
 He was waived by the Jets on September 2, 2006.
 He was later signed to the Houston Texans' practice squad.
 The Texans later waived him, but he was picked up the Denver Broncos.
-He was later waived the Broncos and was not signed by another NFL team.
+He was later waived by the Broncos and was not signed by another NFL team.